modx-pro/Docs/en/01_Components/10_PageBreaker/ 01_Plugin.md

 [![](http://st.bezumkin.ru/files/0/e/d/0ed53550272ad3c7d3860d18a0697762s.jpg)](http://st.bezumkin.ru/files/0/e/d/0ed53550272ad3c7d3860d18a0697762.png)

 ## Facilities

 * Operates with cached resources.
 * Loads only when there r delimiters in content.
-* Delivered with plugin PageBreak and TinyMCE (TypoMCE) to do automatic layout bloof the text.
+* Delivered with plugin PageBreak and TinyMCE (TypoMCE) to do automatic layout split of the text.
 * Supports friendly urls
 * Supports common documents and containers